Skip to content

 Section titled “My Quectel/u-blox/Sierra module is already PTCRB-certified, what does that change?”

-For long-duration IoT products, switch to Cat-M or NB-IoT which have long network roadmaps (≥ 2035 typical).
+For long-duration IoT products, switch to Cat-M or NB-IoT, whose operator roadmaps extend well into the 2030s.

 TAC (8) + Serial Number (6) + Check Digit (1) = 15 digits